APPLICATIONS FOR GOLDSMITHS’ FAIR 2024 WILL OPEN IN THE NEW YEAR

 What to expect on the application form:

-• This year, as part of the Fair application process, you will be asked to take part in the first Goldsmiths’ Fair Equity, Diversity and Inclusion (EDI) Survey, because we want to learn more about the applicants we are attracting and recruiting to the Fair.
-Completion of the survey is mandatory.
+• As part of the Fair application process, you will be asked to complete the Goldsmiths’ Fair Equity, Diversity and Inclusion (EDI) Survey because we want to learn more about the applicants we are attracting and recruiting to the Fair.
+Completion of the survey is mandatory and you will be redirected to it once you have completed your application form.
 Your Fair application will not be valid if you do not complete it.
 Please enter the application form for further information.

 • You will need to submit five professional-standard photographs of single pieces, on plain backgrounds (any colour) which best represent your collection.
 We advise that these pieces have not previously been used for application to Goldsmiths’ Fair.

-• If you have never exhibited at the Fair or not exhibited at the Fair in the last 4 years (i.e. exhibited in 2017, but not since), you must submit one of the pieces from your photographs for the panel to view on or before Monday 28 February 2022 by post or in person.
+• If you have never exhibited at the Fair or not exhibited at the Fair in the last 3 years (i.e. exhibited in 2021, but not since), you must submit one of the pieces from your photographs for the panel to view.
 We encourage you to submit a major rather than minor piece from your collection.

 What the panel will be looking for: